Description

 61.767642, -149.332523

 The Lake Hill Meadow LZ is a vast open space at the base of Lake Hill and is an ideal place to land if you sink out after launching from Lake Hill.
+With approximately 1² mi. of area, this a fantastic beginner LZ.
 This is also the primary LZ for Nixon's Nose when launching to the west.
 The LZ slopes slightly downhill to the west into the prevailing wind.
+Be aware of the creek that forms a western boundry to the area.

 Weather Considerations